-Description Roles and responsibilities of the board: The overall functioning of CCIL is overseen by the Board of Directors of the Company.
-The roles and responsibilities of the Directors are very clearly set out in the Companies Act, 2013, CCP Directions and a separate Corporate Governance policy has been put in place by the FMI.
-The provisions of the Companies Act, 2013 contain detailed disclosure requirements especially those relating to disclosures by Directors of their general and specific interests which the Directors have to furnish from time to time which are broadly as follows :- a) The Directors are required to furnish disclosure of interest / concern at the time of their appointment at the first meeting of the Board in which he/she participates as a Director. b) Further, the Directors are required to furnish yearly disclosure at the first meeting of the Board in every financial year.
+Roles and responsibilities of the board:

+The overall functioning of CCIL is overseen by the Board of Directors of the Company.
+The roles and responsibilities of the Directors are very clearly set out in the Companies Act, 2013,CCP Directions and a separate Corporate Governance policy has been put in place by the FMI.

+The provisions of the Companies Act, 2013 contain detailed disclosure requirements especially those relating to disclosures by Directors of their general and specific interests which the Directors have to furnish from time to time which are broadly as follows:- a) The Directors are required to furnish disclosure of interest / concern at the time of their appointment at the first meeting of the Board in which he/she participates as a Director.